avermeulen/InnovationDay/MotorDriver.md

 You will need to wire the supplied chip up on the mini breadboard.
 Wires are supplied.

+I marked the top of the breadboard with a black dot.

 For some background information you can watch this video: https://www.youtube.com/watch?v=5nDaHJqruq0

 ##Before: